 Cardiac Rehabilitation: Hospital Program

 Cardiac rehabilitation (rehab) may start while you are in the hospital.
-The hospital program is one part, or phase, of your cardiac rehab.
+The hospital (inpatient) program is one part, or phase, of your cardiac rehab.
 This phase emphasizes exercise and education.

-The parts of a hospital program include:
+A hospital program may include:

 - A customized exercise program, based on your medical history, clinical condition, and symptoms.

 - Discharge instructions about recovery activities.

 - Education on a heart-healthy lifestyle and how to lower your risk of future heart problems.

 - Ways to help your body recover and:

 - Increase appetite and strength.

 - If you had a heart transplant, avoid rejection of your new heart.